emannasef/Weather/README.md

 User can see all info about current location weather

-Konw temperatures during the day
+Konw temperatures during the day and

 Know weather during the week

-User can change location,lemperature units and language from settings
+User can change location,temperature units and language from settings

 User can add location in favourite list to see it's weather at any time